mjf1406/viziers-vault-app/content/docs/Encounter Generator/Combat Encounter Generator Methodology.md

 #### Guaranteed Mode (Generate Encounter Dialog)

+- Used when encounter type is explicitly specified
-- Used when both encounter type and difficulty are explicitly specified
+- For combat encounters: requires both encounter type and difficulty to be specified
+- For non-combat encounters: only requires encounter type (difficulty is not needed)
-- Generates the exact number of encounters requested with the specified difficulty
+- Generates the exact number of encounters requested
 - Skips probability calculations
 - Guarantees encounters match your criteria